compsci201/compsci201.github.io/autocomplete/0-submitting.md

 If you create any new classes which are required for the above classes to compile, you should submit those as well.

-The following classes should be considered "read-only" - if you submit them, the grader will replace them with the unmodified version you snarfed.
+Any other classes we provide you should be considered "read-only" - if you submit them, the grader will replace them with the unmodified version you snarfed.
 Thus, you are free to modify them for testing, but the classes you submit should not depend on those modifications in order to be compile/have the correct return values: